audiopixel/pixelmixer/README.md

 ## Participate ##

 We encourage you to experiment with these techniques, fork the code, or just try the examples out.
-We also welcome new contributors wishing to help us tackle new development.
+We also welcome new contributors wishing to help us tackle development.

-In using this API if you have any problems, suggestions, or ideas on how to improve it, please contact us.
+In using PixelMixer if you have any problems, suggestions, or ideas on how to improve it, please contact us.
 There will be a forum soon, but for now we are fielding feedback directly via email.

 We are also seeking beta testers, especially if you have lighting fixtures or other hardware to play with.